XDHDD/Log-Archive-Tool-python/README.md

 [roadmap.sh](https://roadmap.sh/projects/log-archive-tool) project

 ## Overview
 log-archive.py is utility for making backups to /var/backup directory with timestamp providing a few keys for custom behavior.
-See `log-archive -h` to see more.
+See `python log-archive.py help` to see more.

 ## Instalation and usage
 1. Clone the project